lexer8/sb-demo-app/README.md

 - GitHub Actions workflow for CI/CD
 - Unit and integration tests
 - Application properties configuration
+- Test the triggering pipeline with excluded README.md file

 ## Installation
 To set up the project locally, follow these steps: